delphidabbler/code-snippets/csdb/README.md

 Anyone is welcome to write applications or web pages that access the snippets in the collection, subject to the terms of the license (see below).
 You should read the collection's documentation which explains the file format in detail.

-> **WARNING:** Implementors **must not** read the collection data directly from this GitHub repository - that could generate more than the permitted amount of traffic.
+> **WARNING:** Implementers **must not** read the collection data directly from this GitHub repository - that could generate more than the permitted amount of traffic.
 Instead you must download a release from the _Releases_ tab and either distribute the collection with the application or host it on a web server.

 ## Documentation